viniciusfjacinto/airflow-gnews-data-pipeline/README.md

 AWS Account with Access Key and Secret Acces Key configured.
 S3 Bucket for project's landing data already created.

-# Installing Airflow on EC2
+# Configuration - Installing Airflow on EC2

 First step is create our EC2 instance with Amazon Linux in AWS (I recommend choosing a t2.large or higher for best Docker usage).